Kosti, Sudan: History

 Kosti was founded shortly after 1899 by the Greek merchant Konstantinos "Kostas" Mourikis, who arrived in Sudan along with his brother following the Anglo-Egyptian victory over the indigenous Mahdist state.
 He set up a store on the White Nile, where pilgrims from West Africa to Mecca and Southern trade routes crossed.
 The settlement soon grew to a town and was named after "Kostas", illustrating the important role played by the Greeks in Sudan, especially in the field of trade.

+In May 2023, clashes between Nuba and Hausa groups led to the deaths of 29 people in Kosti.

 Economy

 The large Kenana sugar refinery is located in Rabak east of the city.

 Kosti is home to the El Imam El Mahdi University, established in 1994 as a public university funded by the Ministry of Higher Education and Scientific Research.

 It is named in honor of Muhammad Ahmad, the leader of the Mahdia revolution in Sudan (1885-1898).

 Climate

 Kosti, like most of Sudan, has a very dry climate.
 The climate stays hot throughout the year, even into November temperatures still break 100 degrees.